blu-octopus/blu-octopus/README.md

 - 👀 I’m interested in learning about how to make a game
 - 🌱 I’m currently learning how to use unity
 - 💞️ I’m looking to collaborate on UI/UX projects and game
-- 📫 Reah me on discord #bluoctopus
+- 📫 Reach me on discord #bluoctopus

 <!---
 blu-octopus/blu-octopus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.